 They're looking for somebody to communicate with.
 We have I think those singles can be on a a spectrum.
 As we talked about some of them.
 They just need somebody to validate what they're doing is correct.
 Some of them want you to do it all for them.
-But I think starting the conversation and communicating with them and listening to them and understanding why they want plant trees in their memory when they're gone or why, if there aren't, you know, is their favorite person in their life or why they don't want their family to get anything.
+But I think starting the conversation and communicating with them and listening to them and understanding why they want plant trees in their memory when they're gone or why their aunt is their favorite person in their life or why they don't want their family to get anything.